zaphosting/docs/docs/factorio-mods.md

 The server must be stopped before adding or editing mods, otherwise any edits may become undone.
 :::

-Once ready, navigate to the following directory and upload your downloaded mods which should be in `.zip` format.
+Once ready, navigate to the following directory and upload your downloaded mods, which should be in `.zip` format.

 ```
 ../factorio/saves/mods
 ```